Wednesday, May 27, 2026

 Somedays I wake up feeling this way too.
 “As I walk the beach, I feel as if a great weight has been lifted from me, and I’m ready to reach out beyond the boundaries of myself.”

-However, I wouldn’t describe it like “the light caress of a woman in the wind.”
-To be it feels more like an empowering burst of budding confidence strengthened by the intoxicating salt air and penetrating heat of the sun’s rays.
-Add to that the sound imagery of rocks flittering against the sand, and my perfect beach day has been manifested.
+However, I wouldn’t describe my beauty experiences as “the light caress of a woman in the wind.”
+To me it feels more like an empowering burst of budding confidence strengthened by the intoxicating salt air and penetrating heat of the sun’s rays.
+Add to that the sound of small rocks flittering against the sand, and my perfect beach day has just been manifested.

 The book concludes with the author acknowledging the significance of his role as the Beachcomber.
-He describes another of his cherished collections—portraits capturing the essence of everyday people.
-I wholeheartedly agree with his sentiment.
+He describes one of his cherished collections—portraits capturing the essence of everyday people.
+I wholeheartedly agree with his sentiment, especially today.

 “Whenever I look at them, I become convinced that the hope of the world lies not with churchmen, statesmen, or politicians, but with men and women like these who have banished pretense from their lives.”